 "Excuse me.
 I don't understand," I replied.
+In out all moot and otal bealth's W

 "Your Identity Card," the official said again.
 "Give me your Identity Card."

 "What is an Identity Card?"
 I asked again.

 "I can't give you any money for this money order.
 First I must see your Identity Card.
 Your Identity Card gives your name and your address.
 Your Identity Card describes you.
 There is a photograph of you in your Identity Card.
 I don't know you.
 Who are you?"
 The official was a little angry.